 The plants commonly known as Gloxinias, or perhaps florist Gloxinias, are mostly varieties of one species, Sinningia speciosa, which comes from Brazil.

-The name Gloxinia was given in honour of Benjamin Peter Gloxin, a French botanical writer working at the end of the eighteenth century.
-The genus name honours Wilhelm Sinning, head gardener at the University of Bonn in the mid-nineteenth century.
-He was associated with the hybridization and selection work which has given us today one of the most glorious summer and autumn flowering house plants.
+The name Gloxinia was given in honour of Benjamin Peter Gloxin, a French botanical writer working at the end of the 18th century.
+The genus name honours Wilhelm Sinning, head gardener at the University of Bonn in the mid 19th century.
+He was associated with the hybridization and selection work which has given us one of the most glorious summer and autumn flowering house plants.

 Gloxinias can be grown from seed, cuttings or tubers in late winter/early spring, but they are fastidious plants, needing precise care and attention to grow and thrive.
-The tubers will survive from year to year but they should not be kept longer than 2 or 3 years as old plants tend to lose their vigour.
+The tubers will survive from year to year, but they should not be kept longer than two or three years as old plants tend to lose their vigour.

-If bought in flower, ensure that the plant has plenty of buds still to open.
-The leaves should not be torn or damaged and should be deep green - pale plants will have been underfed.
-Check that there is no rot anywhere on the plant, and take great care when transporting, for the fleshy leaves are delicate in structure and can easily break.
+If bought in a flower, ensure that the plant has plenty of buds that have not yet opened.
+The leaves should not be torn or damaged and should be deep green—pale plants will have been underfed.
+Check that there is no rot anywhere on the plant, and take great care when transporting; the fleshy leaves are delicate in structure and can easily break.

-Light: Gloxinias require a very light position but need to be protected from full sunlight in the summer.
+Light: Gloxinias require a very light position, but they need to be protected from full sunlight in the summer.

 Potting and re-potting: Use a moist peat-based compost with a drainage layer of sharp sand, and pot up the dormant tubers once in late winter/early spring.
 Put each tuber singly into a 4-6 in (10-15 cm) pot, making sure that the upper surface of each tuber is level with the surface of the mixture.
 Water them sparingly at first, increasing the amounts gradually as the growth improves.

-during the growing season.
-After re-potting, leave plants in the shade without water for 2 days to encourage the roots to grow into the new compost.
+Young plants grown from seed or cuttings should be re-potted in pots which are one size larger as soon as the old pot fills with roots - about two or three times during the growing season.
+After re-potting, leave plants in the shade without water for two days to encourage the roots to grow into the new compost.